New Community Initiative:

 • Over 1,300 adults received training and intensive case management from our literacy, SAIF and workforce development programs.

-• More than 1,500 people visited the Priory for weddings, anniversaries, Friday night jazz and other special events.
+• More than 1,500 people visited St. Joseph Plaza for weddings, anniversaries, Friday night jazz and other special events.
 Annually, that figure translates into more than 18,000 – enough to fill the Prudential Center.

 • Through our early learning centers, Youth Services, food pantry and Home Friends visits, we reached more than 2,500 people to help meet their individual needs.